 Please remember that these services are available for academic work only and must not be used for social or personal purposes.

-If you require a photocopy of a journal article for your course, check the Library Catalogue to establish whether the journal you require is included.
+If you require a photocopy of a journal article for your course, check here in the Library Search to establish whether the journal you require is included.
 If so, you should notify your College librarian.
 S/he will then contact the University and the article will be supplied to your College.
 Your College library will notify you when it is ready.

 Alternatively, you can use the online journal request form.